-Depending on the contract or policy covering the specific employee, the department is responsible for notifying employees a specific number of calendar or working days before they are due to reach maximum accrual.
-Employees should be receiving a monthly report showing their leave balances following the calculations on their time sheets.
+Depending on the contract or policy covering the specific employee, the department is responsible for notifying employees a specific number of calendar or working days before they are due to reach maximum vacation accrual.
+Employees can also review their accrual by logging into UCPath or checking in CalTime.

-Will departments be charged when they make a vacation leave adjustment that pushes an employee’s balance over the maximum?
+Will department budgets be charged when they make a vacation leave adjustment that pushes an employee’s balance over the maximum?

-Yes.
-PPS (the Payroll Personnel System) will automatically charge the department any time there is a vacation leave adjustment that increases the leave balance.
+Yes, the system will automatically charge the department budget any time there is a vacation leave adjustment that increases the leave balance.

 What happens when someone is at maximum accrual and doesn't accrue vacation leave for the month since no vacation leave was taken in the previous month?
 Where's the linkage between accrual and usage?

 UCPath is programmed to let eligible employees accrue up to their maximum vacation leave amount (two times their annual accrual, prorated for part-time employees).
 The system will not automatically accrue leave for an employee once the maximum has been reached.
 Employees can review their accrual balances via UCPath, as well as CalTime.
 Departments should notify employees 60 days prior to approaching maximum leave accrual and make sure leave is used in a timely manner.

 Departments are responsible for managing their workforce with regard to leave balances and workload issues, and must take all pertinent factors into consideration when making business decisions.
 Sometimes managers and supervisors believe that due to workload they cannot allow employees to take time off, even when the maximum vacation accrual has been reached.
 It is the supervisor’s responsibility to allow the employee to take time off.
 The University gives vacation time as a benefit, and employees should be encouraged to use this time to their own advantage.
 Managers who believe they can never let employees take vacation time need to review departmental priorities and work flow.